Cricket in Scotland: Men's national team

 The Scottish men's team competed in the Cricket World Cup in 1999.
 It lost all five of its matches and was eliminated in the preliminary round.
 Scotland failed to qualify for the 2003 World Cup but qualified for the 2007 event in the West Indies.
 Scotland won the qualifying tournament, the ICC Trophy, in Ireland in 2005.
 Scotland played Australia, South Africa and the Netherlands in the opening group stage in 2007.
 Most of the members of Scotland's national team are amateurs, although a few Scots have played professionally in English domestic cricket, and for the England national team, including former captain Mike Denness.

 In 2003, the Scottish team was granted a place in the English national one day cricket league in the hope that playing against professional cricketers on a regular basis would improve the performance level of the best Scottish cricketers.

-The Scottish national team qualified for the 2009, 2016, 2021 and 2022 T20 World Cup tournaments, qualifying for the main round for the first time at the 2021 Tournament.
+The Scottish national team qualified for the 2007 2009, 2016, 2021 and 2022 T20 World Cup tournaments, qualifying for the main round for the first time at the 2021 Tournament.

+They have also qualified for the upcoming edition of the T20 World Cup which will be hosted by West Indies and United States in June 2024.

 Domestic cricket

 Amateur cricket leagues

-Scotland has amateur cricket leagues held throughout the country which are governed by the four sub-organisations of Cricket Scotland:
+Scotland has amateur cricket leagues held throughout the country which are run by five associations: